TheDrCrow/EBR_Backup/paed/paed_ortho_hips.md

 **Clinical Features**

 "Please note that observation of skin creases for symmetry is no longer part of the NIPE screen."

+#### __Indications__

+**First-degree family history of hip problems in early life** - this includes baby's parents or siblings who have had a hip problem that started as a baby or young child **that needed treatment with a splint, harness or operation**.

+**Breech presentation at or after 36 completed weeks of pregnancy** , irrespective of presentation at birth or mode of delivery – this includes babies who have had a successful external cephalic version (ECV)

+**Breech presentation at the time of birth** between 28 weeks gestation and term

+**All babies from a multiple pregnancy where any of the NIPE hip risk factors** listed above are present should have a hip ultrasound.
+This is because if one of the babies meets the criteria of breech presentation described above during pregnancy, it may be difficult to accurately identify which baby was affected.

 ---